-Originally from Taranaki, Denise has worked all over the country from her base in Auckland as a social researcher, evaluator, facilitator and community-led development specialist.
-Denise has worked on contract in the areas of health, social justice, community development, sustainability, planning and government at the local, regional and national levels since 1999 and joined the Inspiring Communities team in 2010.
+Originally from Taranaki, Denise works all over the country from her base in Auckland as a social researcher, evaluator, facilitator, trainer and project manager.
+Denise works in the areas of health, social justice, community-led development, urban sustainability and resilience, planning and government at the local, regional and national levels.
+She directs Catalyse Network Limited and is focused on inspiring, activating and understanding locally-led change.
+She joined the Inspiring Communities team as a part-time contractor in 2010.

 Denise has two main roles with Inspiring Communities:

-- As Learning and Outcomes Convenor working with communities to assist the documentation and understanding of links between intent, action and outcomes through reflective practice, workshops, story writing and developmental and outcomes focused evaluation.
+- As Learning and Outcomes Convenor, working with communities to assist the documentation and understanding of links between intent, action and outcomes

-As a result of this work, during 2012 Denise was a recipient of a Winston Churchill Fellowship to travel through the US and Canada exploring the influence of CLD approaches on wider systems change.
-It is a privilege to be able to assist with the sharing of community-led expertise and experience from Aotearoa as well to help bring some of the wealth of information from all over the world to those working and living in community-led ways here.
+Denise was a recipient of a Winston Churchill Fellowship in 2012 and travelled through the US and Canada exploring the influence of CLD approaches on wider systems change.
+She believes in investing in people as much as projects and enjoys sharing community-led approaches and experience from across Aotearoa as well as helping to bring some of the wealth of information from all over the world to those working and living in community-led ways here.

 Mobile: 021 245 6898

-Megan has spent most of her professional life working in local government, with former Waitakere City Council roles focusing on facilitating and brokering sector, place based and citywide partnerships to improve wellbeing planning and outcomes for local communities.
-She’s also worked with the Department of Internal Affairs to produce practical partnering tools and resources for those working at the collaboration coalface.
+While hailing from small town New Zealand, Megan spent 15 years working in local government in Auckland.
+Her former Waitakere City Council roles focused on facilitating and brokering sector, place-based and citywide partnerships to improve community outcomes.
+She also worked with the Department of Internal Affairs to produce practical partnering tools and resources for those working at the collaboration coalface.

 Mobile: 027 678 8622

-Based in the bountiful Bay of Plenty for over three decades, Barbara focusses on practical collaboration around complex local issues, and supporting community-led development practice.
+Based in the bountiful Bay of Plenty for over three decades, Barbara focuses on practical collaboration around complex local issues and supporting community-led development practice.

 Mobile: 027 425 2277